How podcasts are being used to communicate science to the global publicRead More

-Why 2 year degrees will be a disaster for students and staff in research-intensive subjectsRead More
+Why 2 year degrees would be bad for or students and staff in research-intensive subjectsRead More

 I wrote a guest blog for Errant Science Clutter, all about the challenges faced by early career researchers when applying for postdoctoral fellowships.
 Words are by me, cartoons are by Errant Science, and fellowship frustrations are shared by all.Read More